GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Related Work

-Both OntoProtein~\cite{Zhang2022OntoProteinPP} and KeAP~\cite{Zhou2023ProteinRL}, together with other existing models, have predominantly focused on either amino acid level learning or protein level learning.
-Also, they reduce the intricate protein knowledge graph to mere triplets, neglecting the intricate tapestry of the knowledge graph.
-GOProteinGNN sets itself apart by uniquely encompassing both levels of representation within a single framework thus learning the entire protein knowledge graph and allowing it to capture broader relational nuances and dependencies beyond mere triplets.
+GOProteinGNN is a knowledge-enhanced method within the sequence-based category.
+While structure-based features can be incorporated into our generic framework, our primary focus remains on knowledge-enhanced modeling.
+Both KeAP~\cite{Zhou2023ProteinRL} and OntoProtein~\cite{Zhang2022OntoProteinPP} have predominantly focused on either amino acid level learning or protein level learning.
+They also reduce the intricate protein knowledge graph to mere triplets, neglecting the intricate tapestry of the knowledge graph.
+GOProteinGNN sets itself apart by uniquely encompassing both levels of representation within a single framework, thus learning the entire protein knowledge graph and allowing it to capture broader relational nuances and dependencies beyond mere triplets.
+The aforementioned models also incorporate knowledge post-encoder, either via loss objectives or pre-training enrichment~\cite{Zhou2023ProteinRL,Elnaggar2022ProtTransTU}.
+Language models often struggle to accurately embed knowledge, particularly long-tail knowledge~\cite{Kandpal2022LargeLM}.
+This limitation hinders their ability to effectively incorporate external knowledge into the representations during the encoder stage.